 Navigating a journal’s manuscript submission system can be an arduous task, even for seasoned authors.

-If authoring tools are complex or your systems force authors to complete redundant submission steps, authors will be less inclined to submit articles.
-Consider how your tools support researchers that may stumble over the details of funding policies or institutional agreements, or those less familiar with the publishing process as a whole.
+If your tools create friction—redundant steps, unclear requirements, or confusing interfaces—authors are more likely than ever before to take their work elsewhere.
+Consider how your tools support researchers that may stumble over the details of institutional agreements or language barriers, or those less familiar with the publishing process as a whole.

 Alleviating points of friction with author submission tools can also contribute to the overall efficiency of your publishing process.
 For example, Hindawi recently shared that improving their submission and peer review platform increased editor engagement and lowered peer review turnaround times by 24%.